GrapeoffJS/kindagoose/docs/pages/adding-discriminators.md

 # Adding the Discriminators

-Sometimes there is a need to use the `mongoose` discriminators, let's look what we need to do to use them in the borders of `kindagoose`.
+Sometimes there is a need to use the `mongoose` discriminators, let's look what we need to do to use them in the context of `kindagoose`.

 Let's repeat the example out of the `mongoose` documentation — we'll create the `Event` schema and a `ClickedEvent` discriminator: